malonge/RaGOO/README.md

 **01/16/19 - Early users please update to the latest version (v1.01) as it has some bug fixes**

 **02/19/19 - Optimized pseudmolecule construction time in v1.02.
-I am getting a 20 fold speedup during the "Creating pseudomolecyles" phase.**
+I am getting a 20 fold speedup during the "Creating pseudomolecules" phase.**

 ## Description